SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: The Design of

 We design prompts based on the linguistic patterns in Table~\ref{tab:linguistic}.
-Each prompt begins with a brief introduction, followed by a set of specific linguistic patterns (all sharing the same ID prefix).
-It then provides the text description and declaration of a function (or event) and asks the LLM to extract rules from the description, including any relevant value requests (\eg, emitting an event with a specific parameter), based on the patterns.
-Finally, the prompt explains the JSON schema for outputting the extracted rules.
-We include linguistic patterns in the prompts to help the LLM better understand what ERC rules are, leading to more accurate extraction results.
-The prompt template extracting rules in the TP linguistic group is shown in Figure~\ref{fig:prompt1} in the Appendix.
-As discussed in Section~\ref{sec:patterns}, most rules follow a limited number of patterns, making it likely that the patterns will also apply to ERC rules we have not yet studied.
-The extracted rules are indexed with their corresponding functions and pattern groups.
+Each prompt begins with an introduction, followed by a set of linguistic patterns sharing the same ID prefix.
+It then presents the text description and declaration of a function (or an event) and asks the LLM to extract rules from the description, including any relevant value requests (\eg, emitting an event with a specific parameter), based on the patterns.
+Finally, the prompt explains the JSON schema for formatting the extracted rules.
+Including linguistic patterns helps the LLM better understand what ERC rules are, improving extraction accuracy.
+Figure~\ref{fig:prompt1} illustrates the prompt template used for rules in the TP linguistic-pattern group.
+The rule violated in Figure~\ref{fig:721-high} can be accurately extracted using a prompt instantiated from this template, where the placeholders ``\{\{API\}\}'' and ``\{\{description\}\}'' are replaced with the declaration of \texttt{transferFrom()} and the textual description preceding it in the ERC document, both of which are shown in Figure~\ref{fig:721-rule}.
+While summarizing linguistic patterns requires effort, most rules follow a limited number of patterns (see Insight 4 in Section~\ref{sec:patterns}), making the patterns likely to apply to ERCs that we have not studied.

 \if 0 \shihao{ Using this approach, \Tool{} successfully extracts 130 out of 132 rules from the four ERC documents.
 LLM incorrectly extracts 2 rules in ERC1155: "not throw if Caller must be approved to manage the tokens being transferred out of the \_from account".
 The correct one is "throw if Caller is not approved .." }